Our lab focuses on the interplay of coding and non-coding RNAs, such as the novel class of circular RNAs in heart disease.

 Dr. Jakobi is bioinformatician trained with an emphasis on the interconnection of wet lab research and computational research.
 His academic and research training included eukaryotic biology, genome research, and wet lab training in addition to comprehensive training in theoretical and applied bioinformatics to allow the fluent communication between wet lab and bioinformatics.

-I am working as Assistant Professor in the Department of Internal Medicine and in the new Translational Cardiovascular Research Center (TCRC) at The University of Arizona College of Medicine – Phoenix .
+I am working in the Department of Internal Medicine and in the new Translational Cardiovascular Research Center (TCRC) at The University of Arizona College of Medicine – Phoenix .

 Dr. rer. nat. in Bioinformatics, 2014